 - Since 2009, in recognition of September 11th as a National Day of Commitment to Service, hundreds of community members and students annually have presented Pledges of Commitment for Community Service at our 9/11 Memorial Candle lighting ceremony on September 11th.

 - Hundreds of community members annually take part in our Commitment to Service program which has inspired the addition of a School / Community Service recognition on the Seaford High School diploma.

 - The Memorial Brick Program continues to memorialize individuals and generates funds in support of the maintenance and preservation of the memorial.
 We now accept VENMO payments.

 - Hundreds of community members annually make Pledges of Commitment for Community Service that are presented at our 9/11 Memorial Candle Lighting Ceremony.

 - Our 2002-2022 Memorial Commemorative Coin Fundraiser helps the committee to fulfill its mission to Always Remember.

 - The Seaford High School’s “Pathways to Service” Program, highlighting the theme of “Service-Character-Commitment,” was created and inspired by our committee.
 The program provides opportunities for school and community service to every student throughout their four years at Seaford High School.
 The official designation of School/Community Service recognition is on the Seaford High School diploma.

 - Gifts are made annually to the schools in the Seaford School District.

-- Three World Trade Center artifacts and a Survivor Tree cutting was added to our memorial, and dedicated at the 2016 SHS 9/11 Memorial Candle Lighting ceremony.
+- Three World Trade Center artifacts and a Survivor Tree cutting were added to our memorial, dedicated at the 2016 SHS 9/11 Memorial Candle Lighting ceremony.